mahesh4u34/LogViewer/_docs/configuration.md

 LogViewer detects the format of log files automatically.
 If the format cannot be detected automatically or if you want to specify the format more detailed, you can add `format` section beside `path` definition.

-In the following example all files with ".log" extension in `${HOME}"/my-app/logs` directory will be parsed as Log4J generated logs with pattern `%date{yyyy-MM-dd_HH:mm:ss.SSS} [%thread] %-5level %logger{35} - %msg%n`
+In the following example all files with ".xml" extension in `${HOME}"/my-app/logs` directory will be parsed as Log4J generated logs with pattern `%date{yyyy-MM-dd_HH:mm:ss.SSS} [%thread] %-5level %logger{35} - %msg%n`
 ```hocon
 logs = [